MicrosoftDocs/appcenter-docs/docs/sdk/push/xamarin-ios.md

 [!INCLUDE [dotnet push event intro](includes/dotnet-push-event-intro.md)]

 > [!NOTE]
-> If silent notifications are enabled **and** you push a notification with `content-available: 1`, then the event may be triggered twice for the same notification: when the notification is received in background and when it is tapped.
+> If silent notifications are enabled **and** you push a notification with `content-available: 1`, then the event may be triggered twice for the same notification: when the notification is received in background and when it's tapped.

 [!INCLUDE [dotnet push event example](includes/dotnet-push-event-example.md)]